Visualization can help you explore your data and also share insights with others.

 Click the name of the dataset at the top of the Chart Builder to select a different dataset or a different version of a dataset.
 All Chart Builder fields except Chart Type are cleared.

-Some chart types are only available within a DataChat sentence.
+Some chart types are only available using the chat box.
 Alongside the chart types available in the Chart Builder, the

 Plot skill also offers the following chart types: